Christian Araneta: Boxing career

 Araneta was booked to face Sivenathi Nontshinga in an IBF light flyweight title eliminator on 24 April 2021, at the Boardwalk Casino in Gqeberha, South Africa, in what was only his second fight outside of the Philippines.
 He lost the fight by unanimous decision, with two judges scoring the bout 114–113 for Nontshinga, while the third judge awarded him a 115–112 scorecard.
 Araneta scored the sole knockdown of the fight in the twelfth round, dropping his opponent with a straight left.

 Following his second professional loss, Araneta was scheduled to face Richard Claveras on 16 July 2021.
 He made quick work of his opponent, forcing a corner stoppage at the 1:51 minute mark of the opening round.
 Araneta faced Arnold Garde on 22 October 2021, in his final fight of the year.
 He once again won by a first-round stoppage.

 Araneta faced the one-time WBA mini-flyweight title challenger Toto Landero at Kumbati 13 on June 17, 2022.
+He won the fight by unanimous decision.
+Araneta next faced the Thai veteran Jakrawut Majungoen on 1 April 2023.
+He won the fight by a ninth-round knockout.

+Araneta was eventually arranged against compatriot Arvin Magramo for the IBF light-flyweight title eliminator, taking place at the Nustar Resort and Casino in Cebu, serving as the main event of the Kumbati 16 boxing card, during the match, Araneta started quick and eventually connected an uppercut that scored a knockdown in the first-round of their affair, Magramo was able to beat the count, however, Araneta immediately went back into the attack and threw a left hand followed by a right hook en route to a stunning first-round referee stoppage.

+IBF light flyweight championship

+Araneta vs. Simsri

+As Masamichi Yabuki vacated the IBF light flyweight world championship to campaign at the flyweight division, No. 1 IBF-ranked Araneta is set to face No. 2 ranked knockout artist Thanongsak Simsri for vacant IBF light flyweight world championship.
+On 26 April 2025, it was confirmed that their bout was finalized and will take place on June 19, 2025 at the Ota City General Gymnasium in Tokyo, Japan.